Koha-Community/kohadocs/en/source/02_administration.rst

 Description:

--  If the system is configured to use the `Transport cost matrix <#transportcostmatrix>`__ for filling holds, then when attempting to fill a hold, the system will search for the lowest cost branch, and attempt to fill the hold with an item from that branch first.
+-  If the system is configured to use the :ref:`Transport cost matrix <transport-cost-matrix-label>` for filling holds, then when attempting to fill a hold, the system will search for the lowest cost branch, and attempt to fill the hold with an item from that branch first.
 Branches of equal cost will be selected from randomly.
 The